Green Lane Project

 Inventory of Protected Bike Lanes

 View this inventory of current protected bike lanes in North America.
 (The file is hosted in Google Drive.)
 All users can download the file in order to sort the data according to their needs by fields such as year built, location, length of lane, and the type of protection offered by the lane.
-The inventory will be updated regularly with new information on protected lanes.
+The inventory is updated regularly with new information on protected lanes.

 See the infographic at right to learn more about the cities and lanes in the inventory as of mid-2014.